Version: 1.0

 • proof_types_supported MUST be jwt as only JWT format is supported.

-• key_attestations_required MUST be supported by wallets, and MAY be used by issuers.
+• key_attestations_required MUST be supported by Wallets, and MAY be used by Issuers.

-• credential_metadata
+• credential_metadata remains OPTIONAL.

-• logo remains OPTIONAL
+• logo remains OPTIONAL.

-• background_image is NOT SUPPORTED
+• background_image is NOT SUPPORTED.

-• text_color is NOT SUPPORTED
+• text_color is NOT SUPPORTED.

-• claims remains OPTIONAL
+• claims remains OPTIONAL.

-• mandatory is NOT SUPPORTED
+• mandatory is NOT SUPPORTED.

 Swiss Profile version indication with parameter profile_version in Credential Issuer Metadata JSON body is REQUIRED.